jcarterlab/Risky-Business/R/Risky-Business.md

 ## **Summary**

-This project uses web scraping, regex and a scoring mechanism to identify the different kinds of political violence risks that occur in the emerging world, as well as how their prevalence differs by continent and region.
+This project uses web scraping, regex combinations and a labeling mechanism to identify political violence risks in the emerging world, as well as how their prevalence differs by continent and region.
+It uses 91 headlines from 47 local online newspapers.